zhiwenh/delib/README.md

 <a name="Cli"></a>
 # CLI

 The CLI lets you compile and build Solidity contracts into a JavaScript file that you can then require.
-You can deploy the contract onto the blockchain to call methods and get event logs from.
+You can deploy the contract onto the blockchain to call methods and get event logs.
 It integrates with the library, and uses the most recently deployed address of a particular contract.
 If you want use a specific address you can set it as well.
 The contract, built, and address paths are taken from the `delib.js` config file or can be set as a command option.

 ## Usage